-After creating quick models, you’ll want to modify your model’s design to ensure your model generates the best results possible.
+After creating quick models (quick prototypes), you’ll want to modify your model’s design to ensure your model generates the best results possible.
 Some things to consider are the basic model design, feature engineering and reduction, algorithms and hyperparameters, and additional advanced design options.

 Basic Model Design

 In the Design tab, you can modify your target variable and choose between three prediction types: Regression for numeric targets, Two-class classification when the target can be one of two categories, and Multi-class classification when targets can be one of many categories.

 You can also opt to partition a model on datasets that have been partitioned, or split across some meaningful dimension.
 When training a model, it’s important to test the performance of a model on a hold out, or test dataset.
 You have the option to order by a specific time variable to ensure that the splits adhere to a certain timeline, if necessary.